 Make sure the connection is on.

-Use Databricks Connections with BlueConic Lifecycles
+Use Databricks connections with BlueConic Lifecycles

 Exporting Lifecycle stage information to Databricks: When you add a Databricks export goal to a BlueConic Lifecycle, you can use that export goal to send a list of profiles that attain a certain lifecycle stage along their customer journeys and use this information for campaigns.